 Once all your initial consultations and screenings are complete, you will be given instructions for producing your semen sample.

-Your first sample is used for assessment and, if it is within normal ranges, you may be asked to return and give a number of further samples.
+We will review the results of your semen analysis, if it is within normal ranges, you may be asked to return and give a number of further samples.
 The exact number depends on how many cycles we estimate the recipient may need to get pregnant.

 Once we receive your semen samples, they are frozen and quarantined for six months.
-After that time you will be asked to repeat certain blood tests to ensure there is no chance of passing on a disease that wasn’t visible in the first tests.
+After that time you will be asked to repeat certain blood tests to ensure there is no chance of passing on a disease that wasn’t detected in the first tests.

 Once we have this clearance and all of your counselling and consents are complete, your samples can be used for treatment.